 “This is a premiere steakhouse, but desserts stole the show”-Tom Holmberg

 Multiple foodgasms were achieved that night, although perhaps the best one came when I tried the sticky toffee pudding with the brown butter ice cream.
-The toffee bread pudding placed equal emphasis on the toffee, bread and seasoning.
-The sticky toffee pudding was good, although the brown butter ice cream accompaniment what stole my heart.
-Brown butter ice cream is very luxurious, and it has a flavor that I can only describe as buttery nuts.
-Brown butter ice cream is typically made with browned butter, cream, egg yolks, brown sugar and other items.
-The presentation was the best part of this dish — they actually fashioned the brown butter ice cream to look like a stick of butter with a butter knife stuck into it for good measure.
+The toffee bread pudding was wonderful with the English style brown bread pudding, absorbing the flavors of toffee and butter.
+The brown butter ice cream ice cream had a flavor that I can only describe as buttery nuts.
+It has a velvety smooth texture that seduced that taste buds like a well-dressed stranger.
+The brown butter ice cream was fashioned into the shape of stick of butter.

 My Final Thoughts

-Gordon Ramsay Steak pleasantly blew away my expectations and provided one of the best steakhouse experiences that I have had in a while.
+Gordon Ramsay Steak pleasantly blew away my expectations and forever changed my expectations for other steakhouses.
 I think the key differentiator of Gordon Ramsay steak is the attention to detail, focus on quality ingredients and perfected ability to execute flawless dinner services.
 It is obvious that Gordon Ramsay has learned what makes a Michelin Star level restaurant.
-If you are making a trip to Las Vegas, Tom’s Foodie Blog does recommend Gordon Ramsay Steak.
-My dinner service received an extremely rare 4.5 out of 5 stars; with such high expectations, this is an incredible score.
-If you visit, let me know how your dinner went,good or bad.

 Latest posts by Tom Holmberg (see all)